trickstercache/trickster/docs/collapsed-forwarding.md

 This is also shown in `cmd/trickster/conf/example.conf`.

-# How can I test Progressive Collapsed Forwarding?
+## How to test Progressive Collapsed Forwarding

 An easy way to test PCF is to set up your favorite file server to host a large file(Lighttpd, Nginx, Apache WS, etc.), In Trickster turn on PCF for that path config and try make simultaneous requests.
 If the networking between your machine and Trickster has enough bandwidth you should see both streaming at the equivalent rate as the origin request.

-Eg.
+Example:

 - Run a Lighttpd instance or docker container on your local machine and make a large file available to be served
 - Run Trickster locally
 - Make multiple curl requests of the same object